michaelyacucci/cisc275--fall2019-first-git/README.md

 2. What five objects are created in the main?

+Three instances of Dog, an instance of ArrayList, and an instance of Comparator.

 3. Can you spot the Comparator constructor call?
 Where is the class definition for the Comparator?

+The comparator is defined in Collections and used to sort instances of Animal.